hoopr/wgi.buzz/README.md

 # WGI.buzz
-A site built to house experimental ideas for the WGI internal think tank ([http://wgi.buzz](http://wgi.buzz)).
+A site built to house experimental ideas for the WGI internal think tank.

 ### Current Version : v1.0.5